RafiAnshory/portfolio/Readme.txt

-I'm using a template for my website.
+I'm using this template for my website.

 == Template Description ==
 Template Name: iPortfolio